10 Gift Ideas for Girls

 3. Melsy’s Illustrations

-Another one from Bryant Park… Melsy designs very cute phone cases, prints, journals/notebooks, coffee cups and more!
+Another one from Bryant Park’s Winter Village… Melsy designs very cute phone cases, prints, journals/notebooks, coffee cups and more!
 She sells on sites, at pop ups and through her Etsy Shop.
-Check out these links below:
+The best way to see her stuff is by following her on Instagram: https://www.instagram.com/melsysillustrations/

 Love Your Melon is an apparel brand dedicated to giving a hat to every child battling cancer in America as well as supporting nonprofit organizations who lead the fight against pediatric cancer.